h2r/burlap_msgs/README.md

 are for defining BURLAP state ROS messages.
 In the future, we plan to add message support for communicating ROS-generated reward/termination values and BURLAP domain specifications.

-The state messages are taken from Kevin Farrell's work on [connecting BURALP and ROS for a cooking domain with ROSJava](https://github.com/h2r/burlap_rosjava).
+The state messages are taken from Kevin Farrell and Stephen Brawner's work on [connecting BURALP and ROS for a cooking domain with ROSJava](https://github.com/h2r/burlap_rosjava).

 You can use these messages either in conjunciton with a ROSJava project or by using the